It only works if people use it.

 Schedule a Free Consultation

-CRM Implementation Do’s & Don’ts (Quick Reference)
+CRM Implementation Do's & Don'ts

 Do Don't

 Configure CRM to your documented process.
 Chase efficiency later.
-Let the CRM define how you work or try to add extra efficiency at launch.
+Let the CRM define how you work, or try to add extra efficiency at launch.

 Name a Product Owner; use a request form with an SLA; publish a changelog.
 Allow ad-hoc changes with no single owner or accountability.

-Import the minimum viable truth (actives, open deals, 12–18 months of essentials).
-Dump a decade of history you won’t use into the new system.
+Import the minimum viable truth — actives, open deals, 12–18 months of essentials.
+Dump a decade of history you won't use into the new system.

 Pick a system of record per object and disable duplicate syncs.
 Let two apps be the master for the same data.